 Having a spare charger is always a good idea, and this one from Aukey supports Quick Charge 3.0 and has two full-size USB ports for added convenience.

-These affordable Bluetooth headphones from TaoTronics offer active noise-canceling, good sound quality, Bluetooth 5.0, and 30 hours of battery at an exceptional price.
+These affordable Bluetooth headphones from TaoTronics are active noise-canceling, great sound quality, Bluetooth 5.0, and 30 hours of battery at an exceptional price.

 We may earn a commission for purchases using our links.
 Learn more.